City Second Loan Program (CSLP)

 Interested buyers apply to listings, and are pre-approved by MOHCD for income.
 After winning the bid, the buyer then works with their lender to apply for loan funds.
-See City Second Loan Application Process »
+See MOHCD's Loan Application Process »

 Applicants must work with a MOHCD-approved lender

-There is no interest and deferred payment.
+There is no interest or deferred payment.
 The repayment amount will be the principal balance plus a share of appreciation in the value of the property at the time of resale.
 The MOHCD loan is in second position on title after the first mortgage and can be repaid at any time without penalty.

-Properties under this program can be sold at the market price.
-There are no price restrictions on the properties.
+Properties under this program can be sold at the market price, with no price restrictions.

 When selling a City Second unit, MOHCD has a Right of First Refusal.
 Owners or listing agents must notify MOHCD before putting the properties on the market.
 The available unit must then be listed on the MOHCD website.